WebAssembly/component-model/design/mvp/Concurrency.md

 A suspended thread (identified by thread-table index) can be resumed at some nondeterministic point in future via the [`thread.resume-later`] built-in.
-In contrast, the [`thread.yield-to`] built-in switches execution to the given thread immediately, leaving the *calling* thread to be resumed at some nondeterministic point in the future.
-Lastly, the [`thread.switch-to`] built-in switches execution to the given thread immediately, like `yield-to`, but leaves the calling thread in the "suspended" state.
+In contrast, the [`thread.yield-then-resume`] built-in switches execution to the given thread immediately, leaving the *calling* thread to be resumed at some nondeterministic point in the future.
+Lastly, the [`thread.suspend-then-resume`] built-in switches execution to the given thread immediately, like `thread.yield-then-resume`, but leaves the calling thread in the "suspended" state.
 These three functions can be used to resume both newly-created threads as well as threads that executed and then suspended.

+Threads can also explicitly put themselves in the "suspended" state without specifying the other thread to run by calling the [`thread.suspend`] built-in.
+This is useful if a thread needs to wait on some condition that will be met by some unknown thread in the future (which will resume the suspended thread).
+Similarly, threads can explicitly put themselves in the "ready to run" state without specifying the other thread to run by calling [`thread.yield`].
+This is useful if a thread has a long-running computation without I/O but still needs to allow other cooperative threads to make progress concurrently.

+Lastly, in addition to being able to switch to "suspended" threads, threads can also switch to threads that are in a "ready to run" state by calling the [`thread.suspend-then-promote`] and [`thread.yield-then-promote`] built-ins which, like the `thread.{suspend,yield}-then-resume` built-ins, leave the calling thread in a "suspended" or "ready to run" state, resp.
+The calling thread *may* know that the target thread is ready to run (e.g., because the target thread is known to have yielded or to be waiting on a future/stream operation that the calling thread just completed).
+However, in general, readiness may depend on nondeterministic external I/O and the calling thread may just want to yield its timeslice to the target thread *if* it's ready as a scheduling optimization.
+Thus, if the target thread is *not* "ready to run", these built-ins are defined to gracefully fall back to the behavior of the `thread.{suspend,yield}` built-ins.

-In addition to threads entering the suspended state via `thread.new-indirect` and `thread.switch-to`, threads can also explicitly suspend themselves via the [`thread.suspend`] built-in.
-Thus, there are three ways a thread *enters* the suspended state and three ways a thread *exits* the suspended state (with `thread.switch-to` serving in both categories).
-Together, these 5 thread built-ins support both the "green thread" [use cases](#goals) where Core WebAssembly code running inside the component wants to fully control thread scheduling (via `thread.switch-to` and `thread.suspend`) as well as the "host thread" use cases where the Core WebAssembly code wants to let the containing runtime nondeterministically schedule threads (via `thread.resume-later` or `thread.yield-to`).
+Together, these thread built-ins support both the "green thread" [use cases](#goals), where Core WebAssembly code running inside the component wants to fully control thread scheduling (via suspending and resuming built-ins), and the "host thread" use cases, where the Core WebAssembly code wants to let the containing runtime nondeterministically schedule threads (via yielding built-ins) with hints (via the promoting built-ins) — or a mixture of both.

-Lastly, since threads are cooperative, there is a [`thread.yield`] built-in that can be called in the middle of long-running computations to allow the runtime to nondeterministically switch execution to another thread.
-`thread.yield` is equivalent to (but obviously more efficient than) creating a new thread with a no-op function (via `thread.new-indirect`) and then yielding to it (via `thread.yield-to`).

 ### Thread-Local Storage